Extremely bright pre-wired superflux 4-chip LED

 We don't know how large or small your blinkers are.
 Maybe try to fit as many as possible into the space.

-Can I use these Superflux 4 Chip LEDs to light up a purge kit? - by terry
+Can I use these Superflux 4 Chip LEDs to light up a purge kit? - by Terry

 Yes